Kingfrankbob/Kingfrankbob/README.md

 - 👋 Hi, I’m @Kingfrankbob, other aliases are: MesaDePrimos, AmusingButler
-- NOTICE: Any unlicensed projwects on here should be listed under the MIT license <href>HERE!</href link="https://opensource.org/license/mit/">
+- NOTICE: Any unlicensed projwects on here should be listed under the MIT license <a href="https://opensource.org/license/mit/">HERE!</a>
 - I'd love to collab on any projects you think, im a pretty open guy!
 - If you have any simple project suggestions, lmk because I can take a look
 - 3D printing is also something that I love to do in my spare time!!!